KaiyangZhou/deep-person-reid/docs/AWESOME_REID.md

 # Awesome-ReID
-Here is a collection of ReID-related research with links to codes and papers.
+Here is a collection of ReID-related research with links to papers and code.
 You are welcome to submit [PR](https://help.github.com/articles/creating-a-pull-request/)s if you find something missing.

 ## Conferences
 - **[CVPR 2019](#cvpr-2019)**